We’ve heard a couple of phrases used to describe crested gecko breeding: a crap shoot; a box of chocolates; random.

 I do not currently work with Dalmatians therefore I don’t have any personal experience to add!

-My current theory is that most cresties are either a mixture of numerous heterozygous states or there are few to no simple recessive genes.
+My current theory is that most cresties are either a mixture of numerous heterozygous states or there are few simple recessive genes.
 Because most “morphs” do not breed 100% true yet are more likely to produce their patterning, this leads me to believe “morphs” are combinations of co-dom genes and selectively bred traits.
+The Lilly Whites and Altitude Exotic’s axanthics (read more on the Morphs page) could be examples of allelomorphic genes that could allow for new and exciting morphs in the future.

 In order to say definitively that traits are not recessive, dominant or co-dom, you need to undertake a large number of breeding trials with individuals’ lineages are known.
 Unfortunately, this is outside my realm of possibility, so I think it’s best to share our experiences with others and hopefully work together to come up with a unified theory of crested gecko genetics!